github/opensource.guide/_articles/getting-paid.md

   </p>
 </aside>

 If you're looking for financial support, there are two paths to consider.
-You can fund your own time as an contributor, or you can find organizational funding for the project.
+You can fund your own time as a contributor, or you can find organizational funding for the project.

 ## Funding your own time